Scale-free tree network with an ultra-large diameter: Construction

 \section{Construction}

-In this section, we propose an algorithm $\Phi$ for creating tree network $\mathcal{T}_{t}$, and then derive some fundamental parameters.
-Part of them are helpful to analyze other structural quantities as will be shown later.
+In this section, we propose an algorithm (called Algorithm-I for convenience) for creating tree network $\mathcal{T}_{t}$, and then study some fundamental parameters.
+Part of them are helpful to analyze other structural quantities as will be shown shortly.
 At the meantime, the corresponding adjoint tree network $\mathcal{T}^{\star}_{t}$ is also established.
-Note that the exact solutions of some structural parameters relevant to tree $\mathcal{T}^{\star}_{t}$ are only given without detailed derivations.
-This is because they can be obtained in a similar manner to that for tree network $\mathcal{T}_{t}$.
+Note that the exact solutions of some structural parameters of tree $\mathcal{T}^{\star}_{t}$ are given but the associated detailed derivations are omitted.
+This is because they can be conveniently obtained in a similar manner to that for tree network $\mathcal{T}_{t}$.